Make Congress Work Again!

 • 70% of American voters support a bipartisan approach to solve major national issues.

-• Key issues include immigration, Social Security, Medicare & Medicaid, healthcare, fiscal responsibility, election reform, and sensible gun control.
+• Key issues include immigration, Social Security, Medicare & Medicaid, healthcare, fiscal responsibility, and election reform.

 • Congress has repeatedly failed to address these important problems.